ibm-cloud-docs/containers/storage-portworx-encryption.md

 1. [Create a service ID](/docs/account?topic=account-serviceids&interface=cli#serviceids).

+1. **Private clusters**: [Create a virtual private endpoint gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=ui#vpe-creating-ui) that allows access to your KMS instance.
+Make sure to bind at least 1 IP address from each subnet in your VPC to the VPE.

 1. [Retrieve the Key Management public endpoint URL](/docs/hs-crypto?topic=hs-crypto-regions#service-endpoints).
 Make sure that you note your endpoint in the correct format; for example, `https://api.us-south.hs-crypto.cloud.ibm.com:<port>`.
 For more information, see the [{{site.data.keyword.hscrypto}} API documentation](https://cloud.ibm.com/apidocs/hs-crypto#getinstance){: external}.

 #### Setting up volume encryption with {{site.data.keyword.keymanagementservicelong_notm}}